From operator categories to topological operads

 is an isomorphism. \item A morphism of $\Lambda(\Phi)$ is both inert and active just in case it is an isomorphism. \suspend{enumerate} Suppose $\psi\colon\fromto{K}{J}$ and $\phi\colon\fromto{J}{I}$ morphisms of $\Lambda(\Phi)$. \resume{enumerate}[{[(\ref{nul:easyactinert}.1)]}] \item If $\psi$ is inert, then $\phi\circ\psi$ is inert just in case $\phi$ is. \item Dually, if $\phi$ is active, then $\phi\circ\psi$ is active just in case $\psi$ is. \end{enumerate} \end{nul}

-It is a result of Christopher Schommer-Pries that $\Lambda(\Phi)$ always admits an inert-active factorization system.
-Clemens Berger has introduced the concept of a \emph{moment category} that codifies the salient features of this factorization system.
-We intend to explore these ideas elsewhere.
-For now, we simply record the result of Schommer-Pries. \begin{lem}[C. Schommer-Pries] Every morphism $\fromto{J}{I}$ of the Leinster category of a perfect operator category $\Phi$ admits factorization $J\to K\to I$ into an inert morphism $\fromto{J}{K}$ followed by an active morphism $\fromto{K}{I}$.
+It is an observation of Christopher Schommer-Pries that $\Lambda(\Phi)$ always admits an inert-active factorization system.
+In fact, Mark Weber \cite[Pr.
+2.6]{MR2369114} and \cite[Pr.
+5.9]{MR2116333} proves this as a natural consequence of the fact that $T$ is a \emph{local} or \emph{parametric right adjoint}.
+(See also \cite[\S 2.6]{MR2925893}.
+In their language, what we call ``inert,'' Weber and others call ``generic,'' and what we call ``active,'' they call ``free.'')
+Clemens Berger has introduced the concept of a \emph{moment category} that codifies the salient features of this factorization system, which we intend to explore elsewhere.
+For now, we simply record the observation of Schommer-Pries (with a perhaps suboptimal proof). \begin{lem}[C. Schommer-Pries] Every morphism $\fromto{J}{I}$ of the Leinster category of a perfect operator category $\Phi$ admits factorization $J\to K\to I$ into an inert morphism $\fromto{J}{K}$ followed by an active morphism $\fromto{K}{I}$.
 Moreover, this factorization is unique up to unique isomorphism \begin{proof} Using the structural morphism $e_I\colon\fromto{TI}{I}$, regard the morphism $\fromto{J}{TI}$ as a morphism over $T$.